MARS: Modular Agent with Reflective Search for Automated AI Research: Related Work

 \textbf{Reflective Learning and Memory.} Enabling agents to improve iteratively through environmental interaction is a rapidly evolving research area.
-Approaches such as Reflexion~\citep{shinn2023reflexion} enable self-correction via verbal reinforcement derived from prior mistakes. \cite{tan2025prospectretrospectreflectivememory} introduce a reflective memory management framework to enhance long-term personalization in dialogue agents, and \cite{zhu2026toward} propose Hierarchical Cognitive Caching to distill execution traces into stable knowledge, while \cite{jansen-etal-2025-codescientist} cache useful codeblocks for future reuse. \proposedmethod{} advances this by introducing ``Lesson Learning''.
-Distinct from prior methods that primarily summarize execution logs and focus on debugging errors, our approach explicitly analyzes the causal link between \textit{code changes} and performance variations.
+Early approaches, such as Reflexion~\citep{shinn2023reflexion}, focus on self-correction using verbal reinforcement derived from prior mistakes.
+Recently, the field has expanded to include sophisticated memory and distillation frameworks.
+For instance, several works explore advanced memory architectures for personalization and associative retrieval~\cite{tan2025prospect,xu2026mem}, while others focus on refining process memory and distilling execution traces into stable strategies~\cite{forouzandeh2025learning,ouyang2025reasoningbank,zhu2026toward}.
+Closer to our domain, \citeauthor{zhao2024expel} identify ``good practices'' by comparing high-level action trajectories, and \citeauthor{jansen-etal-2025-codescientist} cache useful code blocks for future reuse. \proposedmethod{} advances this paradigm by introducing ``Lesson Learning''.
+Unlike prior methods that summarize execution logs to debug errors or track binary success-failure trajectories, our method explicitly analyzes the causal link between \textit{code changes} and performance variations.
 This comparative analysis isolates effective algorithmic changes from confounding factors, distilling high-value insights into a lesson pool to guide future exploration.

 Table~\ref{tab:system_comparison} summarizes the key differences between \proposedmethod{} and existing MLE agent frameworks.